-- · Correct the packing of nf^{old} into input elements in § A.4 'The Sapling Spend circuit' on p.
-149. - · Add an epigraph from [Carroll1876] to the start of §5.4.8.3 'Jubjub' on p.
-72. - · Clarify how the constant c in §5.4.1.7 'Pedersen Hash Function' on p.
-57 is obtained. - · Add a footnote that zcashd uses [ZIP-32] extended spending keys instead of the derivation from sk in §3.1 'Payment Addresses and Keys' on p.12. - · Remove "optimized" Makefile targets (which actually produced a larger PDF, with TeXLive 2019). - · Remove "html" Makefile targets. - Make the Blossom spec the default.
+- · Note the change to the minimum-difficulty threshold time on Testnet for Blossom. - · Correct the packing of nf^{old} into input elements in § A.4 'The Sapling Spend circuit' on p.
+151. - · Add an epigraph from [Carroll1876] to the start of § 5.4.8.3 'Jubjub' on p.
+73. - · Clarify how the constant c in § 5.4.1.7 'Pedersen Hash Function' on p.
+58 is obtained. - · Add a footnote that zcashd uses [ZIP-32] extended spending keys instead of the derivation from sk in § 3.1 'Payment Addresses and Keys' on p.
+12. - · Remove "optimized" Makefile targets (which actually produced a larger PDF, with TeXLive 2019). - · Remove "html" Makefile targets. - · Make the Blossom spec the default.

 - · Clicking on a section heading now shows section labels.

 - · Add a List of Theorems and Lemmata.

-- · Changes needed to support TeXLive 2019.
+- Changes needed to support TeXLive 2019.

-- Experimental support for building using LuaTeX and XeTeX. - · Add an Index.
+- Experimental support for building using LuaTEX and XeTEX. - · Add an Index.

 - Correct a misstatement in the security argument in § 4.12 'Balance and Binding Signature (Sapling)' on p.
 39: binding for a commitment scheme does not imply that the commitment determines its randomness.
 The rest of the security argument did not depend on this; it is simpler to rely on knowledge soundness of the Spend and Output proofs. - · Give a definition for complete twisted Edwards elliptic curves in § 5.4.8.3 'Jubjub' on p.
-72. - · Clarify that Theorem 5.4.2 on p.
-59 depends on the parameters of the Jubjub curve. - Ensure that this document builds correctly and without missing characters on recent versions of TEXLive. - Update the Makefile to use Ghostscript for PDF optimization. - Ensure that hyperlinks are preserved, and available as "Destination names" in URL fragments and links from other PDF documents.
+73. - · Clarify that Theorem 5.4.2 on p.
+60 depends on the parameters of the Jubjub curve. - · Ensure that this document builds correctly and without missing characters on recent versions of TEXLive. - Update the Makefile to use Ghostscript for PDF optimization. - Ensure that hyperlinks are preserved, and available as "Destination names" in URL fragments and links from other PDF documents.